erajasekar/erajasekar.github.io/_posts/2020-01-25-how-to-publish-blog-from-notion.md

 ## How to publish Notion blog to Github pages ?

 The blog content is generated to `public` dir, but to use github pages we either have to use special branch `gh-pages` or special folder `docs` in master branch.
-I am using `docs` folder as it is easy to copy around files.
+I am using `docs` folder as it is easy to copy files around.

 ### Setting up GitHub Pages.